LordMotas/spirit-island-template/_docs/board.md

         - gain-power-card: Gain Power Card
         - growth-energy: Gain Energy
           - value: The amount of Energy to gain
+        - make-fast: One of your Powers may be Fast
         - custom-presence: The container to create a custom presence placement option
           - presence-no-range: Add a Presence to any Land (as seen on Finder)
           - ignore-range: You may ignore Range this turn (as seen on Finder)
           - presence: The Presence image (generally proceeded by a "+")
           - range-x: Where x is the range at which to place Presence (0, 1, 2, 3, or 4)
         - custom-presence-req: The container used **instead** of custom-presence when specific lands are involved
-          - options: option is one of the following: ocean, jungle-wetland, jungle-sand, sand-wetland, mountain-jungle, mountain-wetland, or mountain-sand
+          - options: option is one of the following: sand, mountain, jungle, wetland,ocean, jungle-wetland, jungle-sand, sand-wetland, mountain-jungle, mountain-wetland, or mountain-sand
           - Note: option is placed below the presence tag but before the range-x tag
         - element: Gain element where element is any of the following: fire, water, moon, animal, sun, earth, plant, air
         - gain-per: Gain energy per option*